 Process milestones micro conversions

-These conversions take place during the customer journey and represent the customers’ movement toward macro-conversions or purchases.
+These conversions take place during the customer journey and represent the customers’ movement toward macro conversion or purchase.

 - Capturing emails for coupons and promotions